Hypothesis Testing For Network Data in Functional Neuroimaging: Analysis of the 1000 FCP Data Set

 \subsection{Inference on Full Data Set}

 As described in Section \ref{sec:bg.neuro}, the 1000 FCP data provides a unique opportunity for neuroscientists to extract a reference template of human connectivity.
 We tested the reliability of that template using a one-sample Laplacian test for some random subsample of the data.
 We computed the reference mean Laplacian over the full FCP sample, which is here treated as a \textit{population parameter}, $\La_{0}$.
-This was compared with a given subsample of size $n=100$.
-We tested for the null hypothesis that the sample mean, $\wh{L}_{1}$, was equal to the reference mean $\La_{0}$.
-This hypothesis was rejected with high probability ($T_{1}>10^{4}$).
+This was compared with a large random subsample of $917$ subjects --that is, after removing 100 subjects from the original FCP data.
+We then tested for the null hypothesis that the sample mean, $\wh{L}_{1}$, was equal to the reference mean $\La_{0}$.
+As expected, the test failed to reject the null hypothesis $(T_{1}=926, \df=\binom{50}{2}, p\approx1)$, since the sample and reference means were drawn from the same population.

 The partitioning of the 1000 FCP data set by sex is provided in Figure \ref{fig:sexage}(A).
-As highlighted in the introduction, sex differences have been found to influence patterns of brain connectivity at a level that is discernible using neuroimaging data.
-Here, we tested whether such sex differences were significant using the two-sample test for Laplacians.
-The null hypothesis of no group differences was rejected with high probability ($T_{2}>10^{6}$).
-Subjects in the 1000 FCP database can also be grouped according to age.
-In Figure \ref{fig:sexage}(B), we have divided the FCP sample into three subgroups of approximately equal sizes, with 386, 297, and 334 subjects; for subjects younger than 22, between 22 and 32, and older than 32, respectively.
-The $k$-sample Laplacian test was performed to evaluate the hypothesis stating that these $k=3$ groups were drawn from the same population.
-This null hypothesis was also rejected with high probability ($T_{3}>10^{6}$).
+This consists of $n_{f}=555$ female and $n_{m}=462$ male subjects.
+We tested whether such sex differences were significant using the two-sample test for Laplacians.
+The null hypothesis of no group differences was rejected with high probability ($T_{2}=1,689.5, \df=\binom{50}{2}, p<0.001$).
 These results should be compared with the use of a mass-univariate approach, in which a single hypothesis test is run for each voxel.
-The significant voxel-level differences detected using a mass-univariate approach for sex and age, are reported in Figure \ref{fig:mass}.
+The significant voxel-level differences detected using a mass-univariate approach for sex, is reported in Figure \ref{fig:mass}.

-The 1000 FCP is based on a consortium of universities from around the world.
-Despite the best efforts to coordinate and standardize the data collection process, some differences may still exist between the mean connectivity patterns of each site-specific sample.
-It is therefore natural to test whether these subsamples were drawn from the same population.
-We here focused on the five largest collection sites, which included Harvard University, the International Consortium for Brain Imaging (ICBM), Yale University, New York University and the University of Oulu in Finland.
-The mean Laplacians for each of these sub-samples are reported in Figure \ref{fig:net_array}.
-These five groups respectively contained 198, 257, 63, 59, and 103 subjects.
-Using the $k$-mean test described in Section \ref{sec:test}, we found that the null hypothesis stating that all such site-specific means were identical --that is, $H_{0}:\La_{1}=\ldots=\La_{5}$, was rejected with high probability ($T_{5}>10^{10}$).